Season 2024 On Sale Now

 A film by Randy Larcombe

-Airan Berg is an internationally working theatre maker and artistic director, who specialises in large scale participatory and inclusive projects.
+Airan Berg (pictured) is an internationally working theatre maker and artistic director, who specialises in large scale participatory and inclusive projects.

 He is currently the artistic director of: Festival der Regionen, one of Austria’s most prestigious festivals, Orfeo & Majnun a Creative Europe music theatre project in 7 European Countries, and Floods of Fire, commissioned by the Adelaide Symphony Orchestra.